YouTube Shorts Algorithm Update 2026: The New Rules Every Creator Must Know

 1. Post a Short on a specific topic or angle — this is your test.

 2. Watch the retention data for 48 hours.
-If it holds, that topic has real demand.
+If it holds above 70%, that topic has real demand.

 3. Go deep on that topic with a long-form video.
 Now you know it works before you invest the time.